ImagineCemeteries/ImagineCemeteries/240326_Manual/_c1_cliffnotes_240917.md

-# What does this book aim to accomplish
+# What this book aims to accomplish
 Try to eliminate pain and suffering.
 We've found ways to drastically reduce pain and suffering, for huamns and deities, and we want to share them with the world.

 In this guide, I will teach you